Elizabeth Barrett Browning

 Download PDF Add to Bookshelf Report an Error

-Elizabeth Barrett Browning was born on March 6, 1806, in England, County Durham, to Mary Graham-Clarke and Edward Barrett Moulton-Barrett, both of whom inherited wealth from the Jamaican sugar trade.
+Elizabeth Barrett Browning was born on 6 March 1806, in England, County Durham, to Mary Graham-Clarke and Edward Barrett Moulton-Barrett, both of whom inherited wealth from the Jamaica sugar trade.
 Elizabeth was the first of eleven children.
 When she was three years old, Edward Moulton-Barrett moved his family to an isolated but lavish home in the Malvern Hills, near the Welsh border.
-She received a sound informal education from her mother and from her younger brother's tutor, who educated her in classical languages.
+Elizabeth received a sound informal education from her mother and from her younger brother's tutor, who educated her in classical languages.

-The political edge to much of Barrett Browning's work, especially in the poems written at the peak of her career, comes from a conflict between the middle-class drive to individual success and her own consciousness of the restrictions to individual effort on the basis of
+The political edge to much of Barrett Browning’s work, especially in the poems written at the peak of her career, emerges from a conflict between the middle-class drive to individual success and her own consciousness of the restrictions to individual effort on the

 612 Elizabeth Barrett Browning 1 Historical context notes are intended to give basic and preliminary information on a topic.
 In some cases they will be expanded into longer entries as the Literary Encyclopedia evolves.